maximeYon/MMD/mdm/readme.txt

 The xps has the following fields.
 All are in SI units.
 Not all fields must be present.
 The model code checks that the necessary fields are present.

-All parameters in the xps relating to different acquisitions are stored as variables of size n x m, where n is the number of image volumes and m is the number of parameters.
+All parameters in the xps should be are stored as variables of size n x m, where n is the number of image volumes and m is the number of parameters.
+For example, a 30 direction DTI set with 6 b0 images would render an xps with many fields, for example, a 'bt' field of size 36 x 6, where 36 is the total number of images and 6 are the number of parameters required to describe the b-tensor.

 A) General parameters